 - Media advisories go out the day before the event and give media the basic information they need to get there.

-Organize your press release information from most important to least.
-Lead with all the important information and leave details for the end.
-That way, if the editor only has time to read paragraph one, she will still get the gist of your story.
-Follow this simple format :
+You want to organize your press release in what is called the “inverted pyramid” format so that the most important information (the 5 Ws and H) leads the press release and lesser details follow.
+That way, if the editor only has time to read paragraph one, they will still get the gist of your story.

 Fundraiser Press Release Do’s

 - Fit on one to two pages (if it is two pages, type “MORE” at the bottom of the first page and type “END” or “###” at the end of the release